ItsK1tty/w1tchdocs/docs/source/reference.rst

 * ``scenarioGroup`` (``string``) -- Scenario group name

-  * You can read more about scenario groups here: :doc:`scenariogroups`
+  * You can read more about scenario groups here: :doc:`things/scenariogroups`

 **Returns:**